Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Michael Porter Jr. Insights vs. the Timberwolves

-- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.

 - Porter's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Timberwolves are ranked 18th in the NBA, allowing 115.8 points per game.
+- On defense, the Timberwolves have allowed 115.8 points per game, which is 18th-best in the league.

-- The Timberwolves are the 22nd-ranked team in the league, allowing 44.7 rebounds per contest.
+- On the glass, the Timberwolves are ranked 22nd in the NBA, allowing 44.7 rebounds per contest.

-- In terms of assists, the Timberwolves are ranked 10th in the league, allowing 25 per game.

-- Looking at 3-pointers, the Timberwolves are ranked 16th in the league, conceding 12.3 makes per game.
+- The Timberwolves are the 10th-ranked squad in the league, conceding 25 assists per contest.

+- The Timberwolves allow 12.3 made 3-pointers per contest, 16th-ranked in the league.

 Michael Porter Jr. vs. the Timberwolves